greenelab/covid19-review/content/response-to-reviews/therapeutics-v1.md

 We are grateful for the reviewer's feedback and have made substantial changes to the manuscript in order to address their concerns.
 **

 1.1 Lack of conceptual organization.
 The review is organized by type of drug.
 While I could see the value in this as a resource it does not translate well to a review article that can be read in one sitting.
 What is the intended audience of this piece?

-**
-We intend the audience to be basic scientists and appreciate the suggestions for how to improve usefulness for this audience.
-**

 If it is clinicians, it may make more sense to organize the sections based on how promising the therapeutic is.
 If it is basic scientists, it would help to group the interventions by mechanism of action or some other biological question.

 **
+The intended audience is basic scientists, and we appreciate the reviewer's suggestions for how to improve usefulness for this audience.
 We absolutely understand the reviewer's concerns about the organization of the original text.
 In order to make the content more navigable, the new version of the text is divided into two sections.
 The article itself provides an overview of therapeutic development for COVID-19, emphasizing the differences between drug development versus repurposing, therapeutics targeting the host versus the virus, and small molecules versus biologics.